 On the concert platform Caspar has performed Handel Messiah at the Welwyn Festival and with Ramsey Choral Society, Bruckner Te Deum at LSO St. Luke’s, Britten Saint Nicolas with Northwood Choral Society, Haydn Nelson Mass with Hertford Choral Society, Orff Carmina Burana with Ealing Symphony Orchestra, Stainer Crucifixion at All Saints’ Church Chalfont St Peter, Mozart Requiem with the City of London School, Dvořák Mass in D with Genesis Chorale and Bach Easter Oratorio with the Guildhall School Consort.
 A keen recitalist, his recent performances include Britten Winter Words and Seven Sonnets of Michelangelo, Schubert Die Schöne Mullerin, and In the Great Dawn, Thomas Bove’s setting of Rupert Brooke’s poem ‘Second Best’.

-Caspar was an Alvarez Young Artist for Garsington Opera, where his engagements included Italian Tenor in Strauss’s Capriccio and chorus roles in Mozart’s Die Zauberflöte and Verdi’s Falstaff.
-He has sung in masterclasses with Sarah Walker, Joan Patenaude-Yarnell, Graham Johnson, Amanda Roocroft, Susanna Stranders and Eugene Asti, and has worked with conductors including Douglas Boyd, Asher Fisch, Kirill Petrenko and Joana Mallwitz.
+Caspar was an Alvarez Young Artist for Garsington Opera, where his engagements included Italian Tenor in Strauss Capriccio and chorus roles in Die Zauberflöte and Falstaff.
+He has sung in masterclasses with Helmut Deutsch, Brigitte Fassbaender, Graham Johnson and Margreet Honig, and has worked with conductors including Douglas Boyd, Asher Fisch, Kirill Petrenko and Joana Mallwitz.

-Caspar is a member of the Bayerische Staatsoper’s Opera Studio; his roles in the current season include Messenger Il Trovatore, Mainfroid Les Vêpres Siciliennes, Erster Gefangener Fidelio, Giuseppe La Traviata, Almeric Iolanta and Coryphaeus Alceste, alongside concerts and recitals with the Opera Studio and at the Munich Opera Festival.
-In 2019/20 Caspar’s engagements in Munich include the German premiere of Hans Abrahamsen’s The Snow Queen in which he covers the role of the Prince, plays Wilhelm Meister in a new production of Mignon, and opens the 2020 Munich Opera Festival with his role debut in the title role of Rameau’s Castor et Pollux under the baton of Ivor Bolton.
+Caspar is a member of the Bayerische Staatsoper’s Opera Studio, where his roles in the current season include Messenger Il Trovatore, Mainfroid Les Vêpres Siciliennes, Erster Gefangener Fidelio, Giuseppe La Traviata, Almeric Iolanta and Coryphaeus Alceste, alongside concerts and recitals with the Opera Studio and at the Munich Opera Festival.
+In 2019/20, his engagements with the Bayerische Staatsoper include Hans Abrahamsen’s The Snow Queen (the German première) in which he covers the role of the Prince, Scaramuccio Ariadne auf Naxos as part of the 2020 Hong Kong Arts Festival, Wilhelm Meister in a new production of Mignon, and his role debut as Castor in Rameau’s Castor et Pollux under the baton of Ivor Bolton.